Sac City Families: Please call the Attendance and

 Essentials: New Internet Essentials customers will

-receive two free months of Internet service, which is available
+receive two free months of Internet service if you apply and

 AT&T: AT&T has